-Given the effect that the land development application process can have on a prospective business's site selection decision, the Chamber supports efforts by the Board of Supervisors to fully evaluate the impact of existing and proposed environmental regulations, on Loudoun's competitive advantages relative to other jurisdictions.
+Given the effect that the land development application process can have on a prospective business's site selection decision, the Chamber supports efforts by the Board of Supervisors to fully evaluate the impact of existing and proposed environmental regulations on Loudoun's competitive advantages relative to other jurisdictions.
+It has implications for the provision of attainable housing.